Hummelt/Capstone-Project/README.md

 ## Objectives

-The analysis in this repository is looking into the customer's buying behaviour as well as their locations.
-Three different approaches to segment customers is presented: Customer Segmentation, RFM Analysis and K-Means Clustering.
-By doing so a few quesions will be answered:
+This analysis is taking a look into the buying behaviour and the location of Olist's customers.
+Three different approaches to segment customers is presented: customer segmentation, RFM Analysis and K-Means clustering.
+The following points will be answered:

-- Demographic relationship between customers
+- Demographic relationship between Olist's customers

-- Geographic relationship in view of customer characteristics
+- Geographic relationship in view of Olist's customer characteristics

-- Strategy to target specific customer segments
+- A Strategy to target specific customer segments

-- What are the conclusions for the logistic process?
+- And a conclusions derived for the logistic perspective

 ## libraries: